 How do you pronounce C-I-C-A-K?

-Michael C, the company's chief executive officer and chairman of board, would not say when the changes would be completed or when the laid-off employees could return to work.
+Michael C., the company's chief executive officer and chairman of board. would not say when the changes would be completed or when the laid-off employees could return to work.

-He said we have some technical people in here improving the efficiency of the assembly line.
+He said, we have some technical people in here improving the efficiency of the assembly line.

-So another cylindra, smaller, another solar company with Federal Obama dollars, laying off about 40 people, shutting down from the Toledo Blade.
+So another Solyndra, smaller, another solar company with federal Obama dollars laying off about 40 people, shutting down.

 Solar Panel Company lays off 40 employees.

-Only 15 cars were in the parking lot at 1.30 Monday afternoon.
+Only 15 cars were in the parking lot at 1.30 Monday afternoon, the office devoid of activity, and the rows of desks were empty.

 At full employment, they had 80 people, so they're laying off half the workers.